stnbu/abandoned-addresses/README.md

 1. a new file at `./www/deployments/default.js` with the ABI and contract address.

 You should now be good to go.
 File an issue if something doesn't work.

+> :bulb: The `foo` in `--network=foo` refers to the values at `live.networks.id` and `development.id` in the file `~/.brownie/network-config.yaml` that's it!
+Nothing else!
+That is, the ID values found in the union of those two config values. (wonder how dupes are handled...)